Exec

 - Description

-Configures bind propagation for Docker volume mounts, only applies to bind mounts, can be one of the following values:
+- Configures bind propagation for Docker volume mounts, only applies to bind mounts, can be one of the following values: - shared

 - slave